amidecar/Explosivity_and_unsaturations/README.md

 ```

 If you need jupyter lab to use the package, install it
-Or install any other code editor you like such as vscode or spyder
+or install any other code editor you like such as vscode or spyder

 ```
 (explosivity_and_unsaturations) $ pip install jupyterlab